dib0/ha-elro-connects-realtime/README.md

 A custom Home Assistant integration for ELRO Connects K1 and K2 security devices with **real-time event processing**.
 This integration provides direct communication with your ELRO Connects hub (K1 and K2), offering instant alarm notifications and device state changes.

-K2 hubs (SF50GA) are handled by the [elro-connects-k2-protocol][k2lib] library by [@ldebruijn](https://github.com/ldebruijn), which does all K2 wire work: XOR framing, command routing, status decoding and the device profile registry.
+K2 hubs (SF50GA) are handled by [elro-connects-k2-protocol][k2lib], the library by [@ldebruijn][ldebruijn] that does all K2 wire work: XOR framing, command routing, status decoding and the device profile registry.
 K1 hubs keep using this integration's own plain-text UDP implementation.
+If you only have K2 hardware, also have a look at [elro-connects-k2-ha][k2ha] - the integration written around that same library.

 ## ✨ Key Features